meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-RocketBetaLaunch.md

 [courtesy](http://sxswofficial.tumblr.com/)

 We are very much confident about [our vision](https://twitter.com/nistencorp/status/626978947536809984) that nerdspal will help you as a student to get all kind of help in your academic efforts.
 Help us implement this vision.

+#Teachers like quality

+The most interesting part: there is no waste there at nerdspal.
+All users of the website are expected to maintain a nice decorum.

+#Boost your academic profile

+When you post something on nerdspal, your post is accompanied with a marks awarding section.
+Your [peers](https://104.197.88.155/Account/League) can award marks to them based upon the usefulness, clarity and all those nice *things*.
+This adds up your total marks.